Discover our wide range of courses.

 Leads to entry into

-A recognised International Foundation course from an Irish/UK or an Indonesian institution following a validated Irish/UK syllabus.
-Entry requirements vary but we normally ask for between 60% and 65%.
+A recognised International Foundation course from an Irish/UK institution or a Japanese institution following a validated UK syllabus.
+Entry requirements vary but we normally ask for between 60% and 65%

 If you are applying for a Masters (e.g. MA, MSc, MBA) programme at NCI, you will be required to meet the English Language requirements and will typically have one of the following qualifications: